-- Allow communication between the youth and the youth's parent when applicable, or if applicable, a legal guardian, and facilitate the communication when clinically appropriate. - Notify the parent or legal guardian as soon as possible and no later than within two hours of any significant decrease in the behavioral or physical health status of the youth that presents an imminent likelihood of serious harm, or imminent danger because of being gravely disabled and document all notification and attempts of notification in the individual service record. - Discharge the youth to their own recognizance, the care of the youth's parent, or if applicable, legal guardian.
-For an unplanned discharge and when the parent or legal guardian is not available or appropriate, the agency must contact the relevant state's child protective services.
+- Allow communication between the youth and the youth's parent, or if applicable, a legal guardian, and facilitate the communication when clinically appropriate. - Notify the parent or legal guardian within two hours of any significant decrease in the behavioral or physical health status of the youth and document all notification and attempts of notification in the individual service record. - Discharge the youth to the care of the youth's parent, or if applicable, legal guardian.
+For an unplanned discharge and when the parent or legal guardian is not available, the agency must contact the relevant state's child protective services.